 Producer inflation in Spain was at 43.6 percent year-on-year in May of 2022, easing from the downwardly revised 44.5 percent in the previous month.
 Costs rose at a slower pace for energy (113.6 percent vs 117 percent in April) and intermediate goods (25 percent vs 25.8 percent).
 On the other hand, producer inflation was constant for consumer goods (at 7.5 percent), while it picked up for capital goods (5.7 percent vs 5.6 percent).
 On a monthly basis, producer prices rose by 0.9 percent, compared to the 1.3 percent jump in April. source: National Statistics Institute (INE)

 Producer Prices Change in Spain averaged 5.39 percent from 1976 until 2022, reaching an all time high of 47 percent in March of 2022 and a record low of -8.80 percent in May of 2020.
 This page provides the latest reported value for - Spain Producer Prices Change - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Spain Producer Prices Change - data, historical chart, forecasts and calendar of releases - was last updated on June of 2022.

-Producer Prices Change in Spain is expected to be 1.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Producer Prices Change in Spain to stand at 1.80 in 12 months time.
-In the long-term, the Spain Producer Prices Change is projected to trend around 2.00 percent in 2020, according to our econometric models.
+Producer Prices Change in Spain is expected to be 15.70 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Spain Producer Prices Change is projected to trend around 2.50 percent in 2023 and 2.00 percent in 2024, according to our econometric models.